 Actually, running felt like straight torture.
-I remember crying in middle school when we had to run a mile in gym class.
+I remember crying in school when we had to run a mile in PE.
 I huffed, puffed, and sobbed as I jogged, and I was the last person to cross the finish line.
 As I got older, my relationship to fitness became decidedly hot-and-cold.
 I'd be in a dedicated workout jag for a while, then I'd fall off and quit.
 But even during those stints, I was way too self-conscious to try running outdoors.
 That, I thought, was for the "real runners" of the world.
 Wouldn't people judge me if I took my run-walking to the streets?

 When I was into working out, I'd squeeze in cardio in other ways.
 I swung kettle bells and did bodyweight squats.
 I biked and rowed and huffed on the stairclimber.
 But part of me always admired running (from afar).
 I'd sit in Central Park and watch the dedicated joggers.
 They all seemed to be clued in to a secret that I didn't know — maybe it was that quote-unquote runner's high, but that sounded like BS to me.

 And then, this past June, my friend Phill sent me an email that would change my attitude toward running forever.
 He was training, along with Nike, for the Hood to Coast relay in Oregon — a 200-mile-long relay from Mount Hood to the coast — and he wanted me to be on his team.
 Should I agree, I'd train for six weeks with him and 11 other teammates.
 During the race, I'd run three legs — between 4 and 6 miles each — over the course of two days.
 It was a lot to consider, but I'm someone who loves a goal.
-And figuring that I'd never again have the chance to work with some of the top trainers in New York for zero dollars, I immediately agreed, and started trying to run outside on my own to prepare.
+And figuring that I'd never again have the chance to work with some of the top trainers in New York for free, I immediately agreed, and started trying to run outside on my own to prepare.

 That first run outside was hard.
 I purposefully avoided Central Park in order to not feel intimidated by "real" runners, and jogged down 2nd Avenue, instead.
 After a few blocks, I was already winded, and walk-ran the rest of the way home.
 I felt like everyone was judging me — the bodega owner who sells me macaroni and cheese, the old lady with the Pomeranian and a cigarette dangling from her lips.
 I even hung my head in shame when I walked by my go-to bar, choosing not to wave at the friendly Irish bartenders who have consoled me through much worse than a bad run.

-I called my mom, obstinate and choked up, to say there was no way in hell I would be able to run this race.
+I called my mum, obstinate and choked up, to say there was no way in hell I would be able to run this race.
 But she told me to keep at it, so I listened.
 I went from running something like 4 miles a week to running 8 on my own over the course of a month before training actually started.
 And, if I'm being honest, it was pretty miserable.

-I was terrified going into the first training session with the team — especially when I realized that everyone else was super athletic.
+I was terrified going into the first training session with the team — especially when I realised that everyone else was super athletic.
 We ran for 5 miles over the Williamsburg Bridge (which was almost half the total weekly mileage I'd been clocking up until that point), and I was significantly slower and more out of shape than the other people on my team.
 Middle school all over again.
 But everyone was so supportive, especially our coach, Joe Holder.
 "This is your moonshot," he told me.
 "You're going to kill it."
 This still sucks, I thought.
 But maybe I could get used to it.
 When I got home from that initial run, sure enough, I felt that runner's high that I never believed existed.
 It was just like the euphoria I felt when I tried out my first vibrator one Valentine's Day a few years back.
 My head swam, my face was flushed, and I couldn't wait to try it again.